Shopify is an e-commerce platform that allows anyone to set up their online store and sell their products.

 All themes come with a comprehensive list of modifications you can make without having to touch a line of code.
 The premium themes come with more modifications, but you can also achieve a great looking site with a free one.
 These changes are outlined in the next section.

 Also, if you want to make wholesale changes to a theme, there are very few limitations on what can be achieved by accessing the HTML and CSS.
 Nevertheless, don’t worry if you haven’t got any coding experience.
-Above all, Shopify has an international team of design agencies they call ‘Shopify Experts’ that you can hire to customize your site fully.
+Above all, Shopify has an international team of design agencies they call ‘Shopify Experts’ that you can hire to fully customize your site.

 We recommend the following: